Written by Divinity Nutra, Updated on April 25, 2022

 Even at lower doses, curcumin has shown that it can improve antibody responses.
 This attribute suggests that turmeric’s reported benefits on various diseases may be partially due to its aptitude to modulate the immune system.
 (7)

 One study demonstrated turmeric’s effects on 32 rats exposed to tetrachlorodibenzo-p-dioxin (TCDD).
-TCDD derives from material contaminant and may cause various metabolic disorders, immunological dysfunction, and even cancer.
+TCDD derives from material contaminants and may cause various metabolic disorders, immunological dysfunction, and even cancer.
 The results indicated that curcumin was effective in the prevention and treatment of TCDD-induced toxicity.
 (8)

 A second animal study tested the detoxification and antioxidant effects of turmeric in a group of rats exposed to heightened levels of mercury.